Research Funding

 The bone and mineral research community in Australia have a proven track record of producing internationally competitive research outcomes which have a meaningful impact on individuals with poor bone health.

-Please note all grant applications are independently assessed by the ANZBMS and BHF Research Advisory Committee, who provide recommendations to the Foundation’s Board and ANZBMS Council about the most appropriate submissions to fund and to what extent.
-Funding can be at the level recommended by the peer reviewers or at an alternative level.
-All grants will be administered wholly by the Foundation.
+Please note all grant applications are independently assessed by the ANZBMS and BHF Research Advisory Committee, who provide recommendations to the Foundation’s Board and ANZBMS Council.
+All grants are jointly funded by ANZBMS and BHF and will be administered wholly by the Bone Health Foundation.

 *All research grants are offered at the discretion of the BHF Board and ANZBMS Council

-To request an application form for our 2024 grants, please complete the form below.
+To request and application form or find out more about the 2025 Grants, please complete the form below.

 To enquire about our 2025 Grants please - complete the form below.